auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 streaming input.
 For example, SHA256 uses a compression function that applies an input block of 64 bytes to a state of 32 bytes, resulting in a new state.
-This allows arbitrarily long inputs to be processed one block at a time, and is more or less how most cryptographic hash functions are structured.[^not-blake3]
+This allows arbitrarily long inputs to be processed one block at a time, and is more or less how most cryptographic hash functions are structured.[^not-blake]

 Even if we assume the compression function is an idealized random oracle, this structure reveals that with prefixed salts, finding a single collision on the